Compose Chat Messaging Tutorial

 inputField

-rectangular, instead of having rounded corners. - The owned and other people's messages will be rounded on all corners, regardless of their position in a message group
+rectangular. - The owned and other people's messages will be rounded on all corners, regardless of their position in a message group

-- Avatars and attachments have rounded corners, of
+- Avatars and attachments have rounded corners of

 8dp